 The Schwan family made many repairs and renovations.
 In 1977, the Schwans applied for and received a historical marker for the home.
 The family attempted to sell the castle in 1982, believing it to be worth close to $1.25 million after the renovations.
 In 1991 the property sold after a drastic price cut.
 Over the next two decades, the home passed through various owners’ hands and fell into disrepair.
 Many owners found the castle too large and in need of too much maintenance to be a financially feasible home.
 In 2014, the home sold again and a new group led by Oxford scholar Dirk Obbink took on the renovation project.

 In 2019 Cottonland Castle was purchased by Chip and Joanna Gaines.
-Wacoans and fans are anxious to watch the castle renovations.
+Click here for castle tour information.

 3300 Austin Ave, Waco, TX 76710